 - Filling in an enquiry form

-- Download a brochure
+- Downloading a brochure

-- Purchase a voucher.
+- Purchasing a voucher

-- Sign Up for newsletter
+- Signing up for a newsletter

-Your content should be actionable
+Your content needs to be actionable

-Keep it short and sweet.
+Keep them short and sweet.

 Rate plans should show information about the offer and highlight its top features.
 It isn’t about selling the whole hotel—that’s what the rest of the site is for!